dylanarmstrong/FontBlock/README.md

 ## Updating the domain list

-If there's a pesky ad-serving domain that's getting through the filter, open a pull request with the domain and a site or two on which its ads appear.
+If there's a external font domain that's getting through the filter, open a pull request with the domain and a site or two on which it appears.
 We'll add it to the [blocked domains list](/FontBlock.safariextension/blockerList.json) and release a new version of the extension to include it.